elijahverdoorn/chrono-gg/README.md

 To run as a REST service, use `./gradlew bootRun`.
-To run as a standalone, one-off application use `./gradlew run`
+To run as a standalone, one-off application use `./gradlew run` To create a standalone JAR, use `./gradlew bootJar`

 ## Configuration
 The application can be configured using a JSON file.
 Create a file following the schema outlined in `sample-config.json`.
 The one-off use case will make use of the values defined in this file.